Why do people use the stairmaster?

 Want more tips like this?

 Subscribe to Okon Fitness and I will be sure to give you insight and help throughout your fitness journey!
-If you need more help, feel free to apply to my VIP Transformation program!
+If you need more help, feel free to learn about my VIP Transformation program!